 Cardozo Education Campus is a public high school in Washington.
-The principal of Cardozo Education Campus is Tanya Roane, who can be contacted at firstname.lastname@example.org.
-537 students attend Cardozo Education Campus and identify primarily as Black, non-Hispanic; Hispanic; and Asian/Pacific Islander.
-25% of the Cardozo Education Campus students have "limited English proficiency."
-53% of the 537 students here are paying reduced lunch prices.
-The student to teacher ratio at Cardozo Education Campus is 11:1.
+The principal of Cardozo Education Campus is Tanya Roane, who can be contacted at email@example.com.
+537 students go to Cardozo Education Campus and identify as Black, non-Hispanic; Hispanic; and Asian/Pacific Islander.
+25% of the Cardozo Education Campus students are "limited in English proficiency."
+53% of the 537 students here have subsidized lunches.
+The ratio of students to teachers at Cardozo Education Campus is 11:1.
 Booker T. Washington PCS is one of the nearest high schools.

 - Computer arts